 Fleet and Family Support Centers (FFSC) of Hampton Roads provide information and referral, education and training, counseling, and advocacy to assist commands in achieving operational readiness and to facilitate personal and family self-sufficiency.
 Service members and their families are encouraged to use the FFSC most convenient to them.
 Little Creek: 757-462-7563 Fort Story: 757-422-7311.

 Cell phones are prohibited from use while driving on the installation, this includes hands free devices.

-Virginia's Child Restrain Device Law (Code of Virginia Article 13 Section 46.2) requires that children riding in motor vehicles will be required to be properly restrained in a booster seat until they reach eight years of age.
-Additionally, the new law requires rear-facing child seats be placed only in the back seat of a vehicle.
+Virginia's Child Restraint Device Law (Code of Virginia Article 13 Section 46.2) requires that children riding in motor vehicles will be required to be properly restrained in a booster seat until they reach eight years of age.
+Additionally, the law requires rear-facing child seats be placed only in the back seat of a vehicle.
 If the vehicle does not have a back seat, the device may be placed in the front passenger seat, provided the airbag has been deactivated, or there is no airbag equipment.